 Day One – Auckland

 Your guide will always be happy to recommend a place to eat, where to go shopping for a particular item and their favourite things to do in the city.
-Auckland has free walking tours that run each day at 10am and 2pm.
-More details can be found on their website here.
+More details about the Auckland free tours can be found on their website here.

 Venture a little further to North Head and discover military history with tunnels, bunkers and gun emplacements.
 The Royal New Zealand Navy Museum is also here in Devonport.
 If you prefer to relax, the beach is calm and a great place for a swim.